An Optimal Separation of Randomized and Quantum Query Complexity

-This separation of bounded-error quantum and randomized query complexities is best possible for all $f$ due to Aaronson and Ambainis's aforementioned result that every quantum protocol with $k$ queries can be simulated by a randomized query algorithm of cost $O(n^{1-1/2k})$.
+Again, this separation of bounded-error quantum and randomized query complexities is best possible for all $f$ due to the aforementioned result of Bravyi et al.~that every quantum algorithm with $t$ queries can be simulated by a randomized query algorithm of cost $O_{t}(n^{1-\frac{1}{2t}})$.
 In particular, Corollary~\ref{cor:MAIN-bounded-separation} shows that the rorrelation problem separates quantum and randomized query complexity optimally, of all problems $f$.
 The following incomparable corollary can be obtained by taking $k=k(n)$ in Theorem~\ref{thm:MAIN-randomized-lower-bound} to be an arbitrarily slow-growing function, e.g., $k=\log\log\log n$: